 I identify as queer because I want people to ask me what I mean by that.
 I want them to understand that sexuality, my sexuality, is not answered simply.
 I feel that people are more likely to assume who/what I am and less likely to ask questions if I only identify as bisexual.

-tumblingqueers-deactivated20120 asked: Please help me.
+tumblingqueers-deactivated20120 said: Please help me.
 I am making a documentary following some young LGBT kids and need to find some to interview in the NYC area.
 I am trying to get my last post on my page out as an add for this.
 The film will show several kids under 16 who are LGBT and living in a supportive environment.
 Hopefully this film will reduce the sense of isolation so many of us grow up with.
 If this sounds like a worthy project please reblog the last post on my page and follow links to my BornProud project to see a preview for the film.
 Thanks for your time.

 check it out, guys.